mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/feature-eng.md

     ```sql
     Query OK, 0 rows affected (x.xxx sec)
     ```

+!!! note "Dropping a Predictor"
+    If you want to drop a predictor, run the command `DROP PREDICTOR predictor_name;`.

+#### Predictor Status and Accuracy

 Finally, let's check the predictor status whose value is `generating` at first, then `training`, and at last, `complete`.